-Emma's performance practice seeks to create transformative experiences, shared in earnest collaboration with all who are present.
+Emma's performance and facilitation offerings create transformative experiences, shared in earnest collaboration with all who are present.
 These are often ritualistic in nature, inviting mystical initiations which generate desired change.

 In the past, she spearheaded The Limb Parade Performance Collective, a group of dancers and artists in Auckland, New Zealand.
 They shared a piece, After, in the 2020 Auckland Fringe Festival, and were recognized with the Whakawhirinaki award, the festival's highest honor.